Clayton family members, friend aboard helicopter that went down in Fort Loudoun Lake

-KNOXVILLE, Tenn. — Millionaire entrepreneur and philanthropist Jim Clayton, his brother Joe Clayton, a Clayton grandson and a family friend were aboard the helicopter that crashed Monday night into Fort Loudoun Lake.
+KNOXVILLE, Tenn. — Millionaire entrepreneur and philanthropist Jim Clayton, his brother and business partner Joe Clayton, a Clayton grandson and a family friend were aboard the helicopter that crashed Monday night into Fort Loudoun Lake.

 Clayton's brother and longtime business partner Joe Clayton died in the crash.
 The survivors didn't require medical attention.